fonoster/fonoster/README.md

 ## Getting started

 YAPS a composite of several microservices.
-To getting started with YAPS you are going to need Docker and Docker Compose.
+To get started with YAPS you are going to need Docker and Docker Compose.
-Other options will soon be available for deployment, scubas as Docker Swarm and K8s.
+Other deployment options will soon be available.

 ### Requirements